gyro802b/mod-arith-grokking-llc/README.md

 ## Limitations

 - **Single seed**: Results may not be representative.
 Proper validation would require 3-5+ seeds with confidence intervals.
 - **No determinism guarantees**: DataLoader shuffling and CUDA operations introduce non-determinism across environments.
+This is less of a problem when performing full-batch training, but for batch size ablations this is a known issue.
 - **LLC estimation variance**: SGLD-based estimation has inherent noise; more chains/draws would improve reliability.

 ## What I Would Do With More Compute